tduretz/MDOODZ7.0/README.md

 - `SetBCPType` describes the type of the Pressure Boundary conditions point.
 Default one is `-1`
 - `SetBCT` describes the Temperature Boundary type and value.
 Must be implemented if `model.isthermal == 1`
 - `SetBCTNew` describes the Temperature Boundary type and value on 1d boundary array.
 Must be implemented if `model.isthermal == 1`.
 Will be deprecated

-## Crazy conductivity

-If you wish to add crazy conductivity of the asthenosphere to the initialisation step there is a `crazyConductivity` parameter that points to the struct that aggregates
-- `phases` array of phases ids that crazy conductivity should be applied to
-- `nPhases` total number of phases
-- `multiplier` refers to the multiplier of the effective conductivity

 # CMake usage